De-institutionalisation ! Understanding communities !

 the local community network, eg medical, skills development, transport.

-The local community has access to special skills provided by the
+The local community has access to special skills provided by

 respective organisation.